bnjetscrat/motionplus/README.md

 - POST web control processing
 - ROI picture output

+### Adaptation

+This is a personal fork and has been adapted to specifically fit my needs.

 ## Documentation

 The documentation for MotionPlus is currently in the process of being updated from the old